Free radical substitution header image.

 Problems with free radical substitution reactions

 In the propagation step the overall result is that one of the hydrogen atoms on a methane molecule is replaced by a chlorine atom to form chloromethane.
-In the first propagation step a chlorine free radical reacts with methane to form a methyl free radical and hydrogen chloride gas.
-However as the overall reaction proceeds the methane being a reactant will be getting used up and the amount present will start to fall; at the same time the amount of chloromethane present from the propagation step will start to increase.
+In the first propagation step a chlorine free radical reacts with methane molecule to form a methyl free radical and hydrogen chloride gas.
+However as the overall reaction proceeds the methane gas being a reactant will be getting used up and the amount present will start to fall; at the same time the amount of chloromethane present from the propagation step will start to increase.
 This means that ultimately in the first step in the propagation reaction the chloromethane will take the place of methane and this will lead to the formation of dichloromethane:

 Equations to show the formation of dichloromethane in the free radical substitution reaction of methane and chlorine gases.

 We can however change the reaction conditions to make chloromethane the main product of the reaction simply by using a large excess of methane.
 In the first step of the propagation reaction the chlorine free radical will react with the first "thing" it comes into contact with.
 So if we add a large excess of methane then it is likely to come into contact with a molecule of methane and less likely to meet say a molecule of chloromethane.
-By the same argument if we wanted to produce tetrachloromethane as the main product then simply use an excess of chlorine.
+By the same argument if we want to produce tetrachloromethane as the main product then simply use an excess of chlorine.
 This will ensure that all the hydrogen atoms on the methane are replaced by a chlorine atom.

 Key Points